hessllab/HW_1/Code For Directories.md

 Here is the code to set up the new working directory.
 ```
 mkdir -p Sites/Site_A/Data Sites/Site_A/Metadata Sites/Site_A/GIS
-# First line made a directory including a folder with Site A and 3 other folders
+# First line made a directory including a folder with Site A and 3 other folders inside Site A called Data,Metadata and GIS

-#For next line of code make sure you are working in Site_A directory
 touch Sites/Site_A/Data/Plot_1.txt Sites/Site_A/Data/Plot_2.txt Sites/Site_A/Data/Plot_3.txt Sites/Site_A/Metadata/Plot_1_meta.txt Sites/Site_A/Metadata/Plot_2_meta.txt Sites/Site_A/Metadata/Plot_3_meta.txt
-#This inserted respective text files into their proper folders in Site_A
+#This inserted respective text files into their proper folders in Site_A.
+Text files went into the Data folder and Metadata folder.
+Three

-#Next line of code change directory into Sites
+files into each folder.

 cp -r Sites/Site_A Sites/Site_B
 #This copied everything from Site_A directory into a new directory name Site_B